MaillPierre/ResearchTeamProjectFinder/README.md

 Phase 1
   - HAL
     - [x] List of people
-    - [ ] List of organizations
+    - [x] List of organizations
-    - [x] List softwares declared
+    - [x] List of softwares

   - Papers with code
-    - [x] List papers and their codes
+    - [x] List of papers and their codes

-  - Github & GitLab
-    - [x] Retrieve Github account of known people

 Phase 2
+  - Github
+    - [x] Retrieve account of known people
+  - Gitlab
+    - [ ] Retrieve account of known people

+Phase 3
   - Consolidation
     - [ ] Removal of BNodes representing people if they can be merged into a known person
-    - [ ] Removal of Github and Gitlab users that can be discarded as they are not linked to known organisations of repositories
+    - [ ] Removal of Github and Gitlab users that can be discarded because:
+      - they are not linked to known organisations of repositories
-      - Attempt to make the number of git user tend to one per person per website
+      - they are not linked to any open source repository Attempt to make the number of git user tend to one per person per website

-Phase 3
+Phase 4
   - Github & GitLab
     - [ ] Retrieve repositories linked to known people
     - [ ] Retrieve repositories linked to known organizations